Sam Kelly

-Roger Michael Kelly (19 December 1943 – 14 June 2014), known by the stage name Sam Kelly, was an English actor who appeared in film, television, radio and theatre.
+Roger Michael Kelly (19 December 1943 – 14 June 2014), known by the stage name Sam Kelly, was an English actor who appeared in film, television, radio, and theatre.
 He is best known for his roles as Captain Hans Geering in 'Allo 'Allo!, Warren in Porridge, Sam in On the Up, and Ted Liversidge in Barbara.

 Early life

-Kelly was born in Salford, Lancashire on 19 December 1943 and abandoned; he was adopted by a couple who moved to Liverpool.
-There he attended the Liverpool Collegiate School and was a chorister at Liverpool Cathedral, where he showed early acting talent by reciting monologues.
+Kelly was born in Salford, Lancashire, on 19 December 1943, and was abandoned; he was adopted by a couple who moved to Liverpool.
+There, he attended the Liverpool Collegiate School and was a chorister at Liverpool Cathedral, where he showed early acting talent by reciting monologues.
 He worked for three years in the Civil Service in Liverpool before training as an actor at the London Academy of Music and Dramatic Art.
 After graduating in 1967, he appeared in repertory theatres around the UK.

 Career

+Stage work took him to the Midlands and north of England and St Andrews, Scotland, with roles ranging from Pompey in Measure for Measure, Truscott in Loot, Touchstone in As You Like It, and Dan Leno in The Funniest man in the world (Stratford East, 1977).
+At the Sheffield Crucible, he appeared in Charley's Aunt and Absurd Person Singular, then Victoria Wood's Good Fun (1980).
+For two years, he was in the stage version of The Two Ronnies at the London Palladium and on tour.

-His early roles included playing a film director in Tiffany Jones (1973) and appearances in two of the later Carry On films, Carry On Dick (1974) and Carry On Behind (1975).
-He then had a significant role in the British sitcom Porridge as the affable and high spirited Slade Prison inmate Bunny Warren who relies on fellow prisoners to read his letters from home and blames his incarceration on his inability to read.
-In the sitcom 'Allo 'Allo! he played German officer Captain Hans Geering, leaving after the third series (something he later said that he regretted doing).
+His early screen roles included playing a film director in Tiffany Jones (1973) and appearances in two of the later Carry On films, Carry On Dick (1974) and Carry On Behind (1975).
+He then had a significant role in the British sitcom Porridge as the affable and high-spirited Slade Prison inmate Bunny Warren, who relies on fellow prisoners to read his letters from home and blames his incarceration on his inability to read.
+In the sitcom 'Allo 'Allo!, he played German officer Captain Hans Geering, leaving after the third series (something he later said he regretted doing).
+In 1982, he played Don in 'Get Well Soon' (owned now by the BFI), a health and safety film, made at Lewisham Abbey National Building Society.
 He played the law-stationer Mr. Snagsby in the 1985 BBC adaptation of Bleak House.
-In On the Up he played Dennis Waterman's chauffeur and he appeared in We'll Think of Something as Les Brooks.
+In On the Up, he played Dennis Waterman's character's chauffeur, and he appeared in We'll Think of Something as Les Brooks.
 From 1990 to 1992, he co-starred in the comedy television series Haggard.
 In 1994, he appeared as Mr. Mould, the undertaker, in the BBC mini-series Martin Chuzzlewit.
 From 1999 to 2003, he played Barbara's husband Ted in the British sitcom Barbara.